kupson/udp-hole-punching/TFTP-NAT-UHP.md

 Note over ClientA,ClientB: packets dropped on both NAT devices
 ```

+### Key Observations

-In this case the Client A can still try to establish a direct UDP stream to Client B by guessing correct port number in translation table on NAT Device B.
+Client A may still attempt to establish a direct UDP packet stream by guessing the external port of Client B. However:

-This will take time and will require maybe thausends of packets to be sent to NAT Device B.
-If Client A will send those packets quickly that may stress NAT device B - overflow of translation table, higher CPU usage due to flood of UDP packets, bandwidtch exhaustion could be a problem.
-Sending those guessing packets slowly can cause the correct translation table entry (on NAT B) to be removed due to timeout before Client A would be able to guess it.
+- Sending too many guesses quickly can stress NAT B (CPU load, translation table overflows, bandwidth).
+- Sending guesses too slowly risks expiration of the required translation table entries.

-## TFTP assisted UDP Hole Punching
+## TFTP-Assisted UDP Hole Punching

-Let's see how introducing TFTP ALG on NAT Device A can change the situation.
+Now consider the case where NAT A supports TFTP ALG and is EIM-NAT, while NAT B is non-EIM-NAT.
 The well-known port for TFTP protocol is UDP/69.
-The NAT device A is a EIM-NAT type with TFTP ALG (connection tracking helper).
-The NAT device B is a non-EIM-NAT type device that pick random port for each endpoint.

 ```mermaid
 sequenceDiagram